hkhdair/hkhdair.github.io/_posts/2023-03-21-Mastering-Natural-Language-Processing-with-PyTorch-A-Complete-Guide-for-Beginners_-Part1-Text-Classification-with-Torchtext-and-Word-Embeddings.md

 <!-- #region id="ioI0sJaBKpMr" -->
 We get around 88.1% accuracy on the test dataset.
 Not bad!

-Let's see how it works on some randome input text data, we'll do some housekeeping jobs first:
+Let's see how it works on some random input text data, we'll do some housekeeping jobs first:
 <!-- #endregion -->

 ```python